 |Internal, i.e to describe the measures used to determine organizational success.||Defines the future goals of the organization, and where it sees itself in future.|

 |Objectives and values, organization’s key stakeholders, obligations towards customers.||Clear and concise, practice aspirations, consistent with the values and organization’s objectives.|

 |Is changed if needed, while remaining true to the key goals, objectives, values and vision of the organization.||Does not change, remains the same as long as the organization continues to operate.|

 Conclusion – mission statement vs vision statement

-From an organizational perspective, the mission statement and the vision statement are both extremely important for its growth and survival.
-There is a close relationship between the mission and vision statement.
+From an organizational perspective, the mission statement and the vision statement are both extremely important for its long and short-term growth and survival.
+There is a close relationship between the mission and vision statements.
 The organization formulates its mission statement in accordance with the vision of the organization.
 Hence, it is very important to ensure that both the statements are clear, complete and precise in all aspects because the organization’s outcomes depend on it.